Custerx/R-R-project/README.md

 ##### Constants
 The type property is nothing more than a string.
 The reducer will use that string to determine how to calculate the next state.
 Since strings are prone to typos and duplicates it’s better to have action types declared as constants.This approach helps avoiding errors that will be difficult to debug.

+#### Avoiding mutations in Redux
+1. Using concat(), slice(), and …spread for arrays
+2. Using Object.assign() and …spread for objects

+#### Redux API
+1. getState for accessing the current state of the application
+2. dispatch for dispatching an action
+3. subscribe for listening on state changes